 Your web developer makes the difference

 Many times, there is overlap as to the features of a website and what softwares can carry it successfully.
 WordPress is a terrific blogging platform, and it can be stretched to do more than that.
-Out of respect for the investment being made in me as a service provider, I will carefully consider all of the features you are looking for in your site and recommend software that reflects your websites goals, features, and future growth vectors.
-Most people aren't approaching Aquarian asking for blogs.
+I can tell you - people aren't approaching Aquarian asking for blogs.
 We're getting e-commerce, custom features, security, and performance.
 Part of making this our business is knowing how to get there without repetitive, overwrought solutions - and without software that stands in the way of these goals, like WordPress.

 If you're considering WordPress or ExpressionEngine, know that frequently a website will start in Squarespace or WordPress and then progress to ExpressionEngine when hitting the limits of these platforms becomes an imposition.
 We have done some explaining of what those limits are here but specific limits can vary business to business.
 If you're not sure which platform is right for you, you're welcome to get in touch and from there we can map out what path might be right for you.